iainplimmer/nggridify2/README.md

 3. Turn on/off a feature to convert the JSON data into a CSV file.
 4. Pass in how many items per-page to display. <-- The MVP done until here :)
 5. Allow the ability to sort the columns by clicking the header.
+6. The ability to add a type to a column aswell as a format, useful for dates.
+7. The ability to add a series of functions to each row instead of a single one.

 #How to use ngGridify2